 Some of these courses also form part of the Intermediate requirements for Forestry.
-Students who have not taken chemistry to Year 13 secondary school level are strongly advised to take one Chemistry course, such as CHEM114 Foundations of Chemistry.
+Students who have not taken chemistry to Year 13 level are strongly advised to take one Chemistry course (eg, CHEM114 Foundations of Chemistry).

-The first-year Biological Sciences courses provide an overview of all the sciences relating to plants, animals and micro-organisms.
-You can then choose to follow a specialised life science stream, honours major or endorsement such as Animal Behaviour, Animal Physiology, Biochemistry, Biosecurity, Biotechnology, Cell Biology, Ecology, Environmental Science, Evolutionary Biology, Genetics, Microbiology and Plant Biology.
+You can choose to follow a specialised life science stream, honours major or endorsement such as Animal Behaviour, Animal Physiology, Biochemistry, Biosecurity, Biotechnology, Cell Biology, Ecology, Environmental Science, Evolutionary Biology, Genetics, Microbiology and Plant Biology.

 All biology majors must take BIOL209 Introduction to Biological Data Analysis.

 Our graduates have gone on to positions as teachers, technicians, researchers, managers and diverse other careers in agriculture, horticulture, veterinary and medical science, freshwater and marine fisheries, aquaculture, oceanography, entomology, soil biology, and food, brewing and pharmaceutical industries.